 Since the popularity of the two above-mentioned programming languages is still very much evident, people are constantly wondering what is the difference between C and C++.
-Well, today, in this C VS C++ comparison article, we’ll try to answer just that.
-We’ll start off by talking about programming in general, after which we’ll move on to briefly describing each of the two languages.
+We’ll start by talking about programming in general, after which we’ll move on to briefly describing each of the two languages.
 After establishing some criteria of analysis, we will be able to compare C VS C++ at the very end.

 Table of Contents

 First of all, job security.
 It is probably no secret that the field of Computer Science, in general, provides some of the best job security there is.
 The reason for this phenomenon is also really simple.
 With the technology industry constantly evolving and bringing us something new every single day, such topics as AI development, data science, and programming are becoming more and more frequent.
+And it is not only a battle between C vs C++, but it’s also between many other programming languages.
 Since these topics are seeing growth in popularity, there is a subsequent increase in the need for reliable and professional specialists.
 And all it takes is a single look at the job market trends to see that it’s very unlikely that the need for professional programmers will go away any time soon.

-If you’re not specifically looking to learn programming for traditional career-building reasons per se, the specialty can still be a great addition to your skill set.
-First of all, the flexibility that it offers is almost unmatchable – knowing the intricacies of coding will open up many various doors for you – everything from freelance work all the way up to personal projects.
+If you’re not specifically looking to learn programming for traditional career-building reasons per se, the specialty can still be a great addition to your skillset.
+First of all, the flexibility that it offers is almost unmatchable – knowing the intricacies of coding will open up many various doors for you – everything from freelance work up to personal projects.
 If nothing else, programming can be a great tool to develop discipline and patience!

 Now that you’re quite familiar with the various benefits that the field of programming provides, we can start moving towards the actual C VS C++ comparison.
 Before that, however, we need to talk about both of the programming languages individually.
 Let’s start with C.